Marella Canary Island and Atlantic Cruises

 Arrecife, Lanzarote

-Timanfaya like many of the Canary Islands is a popular filming location with many films using its rugged landscape to represent space or prehistoric times, the most notable probably being the Rachel Welch, 1 million years BC.
+Timanfaya like many of the Canary Islands is a popular filming location, with many films using its rugged landscape to represent space or prehistoric times.
+The most notable probably being the Rachel Welch, 1 million years BC.

 Check out the latest deals with Marella Cruises here